 I’ve always neglected audio, but I’ve learned over time that sound proves vital to crafting quality videos.
+So much importance to mics do I give now that I’ve even made a Review of the best karaoke mics here.
 With that in mind, I recently tried out the Rode NTG4+ microphone.
 Now it’s part of my essential kit for creating videos.

 Check out my video review below.

 Before the NTG4+, I used a Rode SmartLav+, which hooked up to my iPhone and recorded through an app.
 The sound was great considering that mic’s convenience and price, but the process wasn’t ideal.
 Tansferring large audio files from my iPhone to my Mac was a drag.

 That’s why I moved on to the Rode NT-USB mic, which is great for doing voiceovers or podcasts, but not for doing pieces to the camera.
 (I had to have it plugged into my computer and balanced on a stool out of the shot.)

 The NTG4+ is a shotgun mic, designed to be held at the end of a boom pole.
 It’s the kind of mic I should have used from day one.